Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-Costs can vary depending on location, facility and the expertise of the doctor performing the treatment.
-We should also note that few insurance plans cover the cost of PRF treatment.
+Costs can vary depending on location, facility, and the expertise of the provider performing the treatment.
+We should also note that few insurance plans cover the cost of PRF treatment for hair loss.

 Hair loss treatments, delivered

-While the U.S. Food and Drug Administration (FDA) has only approved the use of PRP in bone graft treatments, some healthcare providers may use the treatment to address other health issues — including hair loss.
+While the U.S. Food and Drug Administration (FDA) has only approved the use of PRP in bone graft treatments, some healthcare providers may use it to address other health issues — including hair loss.

-Hair restoration treatments are one way to treat male pattern hair loss — but they’re not the only option.
+Clinical hair restoration treatments can be effective remedies for male pattern hair loss — but they’re not the only option.

 10 Sources